 Toyota Racing – Austin Hill

-Hattori Racing Enterprises driver Austin Hill was made available to the media in Dover:
+LINCOLN, Ala.
+(October 11, 2019) – Hattori Racing Enterprises driver Austin Hill was made available to media at Talladega Superspeedway:

-AUSTIN HILL, No. 16 TRD 40th Anniversary Toyota Tundra, Hattori Racing Enterprises
+AUSTIN HILL, No.16 United Rentals Toyota Tundra, Hattori Racing Enterprises